Metolius Half Dome Haul Bag Review

-If I had to make this bag a little better, I would make it a bit wider.
+If we had to make this bag a little better, we would make it a bit wider.
 That would make accessing the bottom just a little easier and add enough extra volume that the El Cap size would almost be unnecessary for any climb.
-Also, while I love the river bag closure, it does add extra time to open and close.
-I think the tradeoff is worth it, but it may annoy some people.
+Also, while we love the river bag closure, it does add extra time to open and close.
+We think the tradeoff is worth it, but it may annoy some people.

 This is not one of the cheaper bags, but it probably will last longer than any bag for its price.
 The burly material and welded seams mean that a seam blowout is unlikely.

 It is a great size for a route like Half Dome.
 However, it is hard to fit in everything for a Nose ascent unless you pack real light and spend two nights or less on the wall.
 Bring two of these on a route like Zodiac or Mescalito, and you are loving life.
 There are many other great haul bag options, but this one has better sizes, better features, and is incredibly bomber.
 For most two-day walls, this is a perfect size.
 If you are doing a longer wall, go with the larger Metolius El Cap Haul Bag.